FIVE JEWELS OF WISDOM

 If someone insults you, then it is your sense of self-importance that

-are meaningless.
+insults and praise are meaningless.

 Socialites, intellectuals, and the wealthy tend to develop a hard-core

-average person, who has less of a sense of self-importance, can and often does
+an end.
+The average person, who has a less inflated sense of self-importance,

-progress faster.
-It was true in Jesus's time and is still true today.
+can and often does progress faster.
+It was true in Jesus's time and remains

 From an awakened state, one sees the greater view of the soul, in which